 These are the current welcome offers:

-• Amex Platinum: Earn 80,000 Membership Rewards® Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
+• Amex Platinum: As High As 175,000 points.
+Find Out Your Offer.
+You may be eligible for as high as 175,000 Membership Rewards® Points after spending $8,000 in eligible purchases on your new Card in your first 6 months of Membership.
+Welcome offers vary and you may not be eligible for an offer.

-You can earn more points overall with the Amex Platinum, but you'll pay a higher annual fee on this card and need to spend more to unlock the welcome bonus.
+Depending on your offer, you may be able to earn more points with the Amex Platinum, but you'll need to spend more to unlock the welcome bonus.
 However, the value of the bonus is what we're evaluating.

 Winner: Amex Platinum